0 Part Course |

 • Can side letters help?

-As in-house counsel, he worked for several years at Barclays Bank PLC in their Sales Finance and Trade & Working Capital Finance teams, advising on a wide range of UK and international receivables finance, inventory finance, securitisation and other asset finance matters (including invoice discounting, factoring, recourse and non-recourse financing, selective receivables finance, supply finance and full asset-based lending agreements).
-He has also worked on secondment with the HSBC (UK) Invoice and Equipment Finance legal and business teams, advising on UK and cross border receivables and asset based lending transactions, including hire purchase, lease finance and asset purchase finance.
+He moved to an in-house counsel role at Barclays Bank PLC in 2010, working in their Trade & Working Capital team.
+Here, he advised on a wide range of UK and international receivables finance, inventory finance, securitisation and other asset finance matters (including invoice discounting, factoring, recourse and non-recourse financing, selective receivables finance, supply finance and full asset-based lending agreements).

-• Understand the key principles of receivables finance using a receivable purchase agreement structure including:
+• Understand the key principles of receivables finance using a receivable purchase agreement structure, including:

 • Terminology